pangeo-forge/pangeo-forge-orchestrator/docs/README.md

   proxy server.
 - [Heroku deployments](#heroku-deployments) - Overview of Heroku configuration and details on how to deploy each of the three Heroku deployments (review, staging, and prod).
+- [Heroku server logs](#heroku-server-logs) - How to find the Papertrail logs dashboard for any Heroku deployment.
 - [Debugging Docker issues](#debugging-docker-issues) - Use docker-compose to debug Docker builds.
 - [Database: migrations with Alembic](#database-migrations-with-alembic) - Generating new database
   versions automatically.